 - Other types of dishonourable or unprofessional conduct

 In response to Recommendation 7 of the Office of the Auditor General of Ontario’s Value-for-Money Audit on Condominium Oversight in Ontario, the CMRAO has broadened its compliance program to include proactive standardized inspections of licensees.
-Initially, these inspections will focus on the following four key areas:
+These inspections focus on key areas, including:

-- Proper records management practices, including records turnover processes
+- Records management practices, including records turnover processes

 - Administration of owners’ meetings and elections, including the use of proxy forms